 The HeatTraKR allows you to select one or more of the 112 sites in the ACORN-SAT dataset.
 If you select more than one site, the temperatures from each day will be averaged, which may or may not be meaningful depending on which sites they are.

-There are two ways to select locations.
-My preferred method is with the map.
 If you execute and open the OSM Map View node, you will see a map of locations that you can select by right-clicking and highlighting.
 You can repeat the action to add more locations, or select many at once by drawing a box around them.
 Then close the map and continue along the workflow.
 Alternatively, you can open the input table listing the stations, and highlight the relevant rows.

 By double-clicking the ‘Truncate station names’ metanode, you can choose whether to keep the full names of the weather stations or to strip trailing components such as ‘Airport’ or ‘Research station’.